Career Options, Academic Pathways and Partners

 Co-op Requirements

-- Minimum of 80% of courses completed from year one and two
+- Minimum of 80% of courses completed from semester one and two combined

 - A cumulative GPA of 2.5 or higher (this must be maintained for the duration of the program)